tillitis/tkey-boot-verifier/README.md

 - `tkey-mgt -cmd install -app path`

 Command `boot` does a verified boot of the device app specified with `-app`.
-It assumes a TKey running firmware which is waiting for commands from client.
-In the current state of development this typically means a Castor prototype with the `defaultapp` in app slot 0.
+It assumes a TKey running an app that supports the reset command.

 Command `install` installs the device app specified with `-app` in slot 1.
-It assumes you are running a verifier from slot 0 which is waiting for commands from the client.
+It assumes you are running an app that supports the reset command and that a verifier is present in slot 0.
 See above about producing a flash image for this use case.
 It will automatically reset the TKey after installing, telling firmware to start the verifier on flash, which will then verify slot 1's digest and reset again to ask firmware to start slot 1.

 ## Chained Reset